lukashalim/Notes/Design of Experiments.md

 - factorial experience - include interactions, but require larger samples
 - balanced sample sizes are more efficient, so use when possible
 - Definition: Orthogonal Design - factors are uncorrelated with each other. you can estimate effects independent with each other and independent of the interactions

+## Steps in Design of Experiments
+- Select experimental design
+- Do power analysis based on design